-Cities around the world suffer from congestion due to the excessive use of private cars.
-This leads to numerous problems such as dangerously poor air quality, traffic accidents, and wasted time.
+It leads to numerous problems such as dangerously poor air quality, crashes and wasted time.

 Aims and Objectives

-The overarching aim of this project is to understand how to increase ridership on public transport.
-We begin by considering rail.
-We currently aim to answer two main research questions:
+The overarching aim of this project is to understand how public transport should fit into a sustainable urban transport system.
+We currently aim to answer four main research questions:

-- Industrial partner: providing data and co-producing research questions.
+- Strathclyde Partnership for Transport: providing data and co-producing research questions